NicoJanE/React-Development-Template-Stack/index.md

 <br><br>

 # What
-This is an Docker template container for **React** development, of different projects, it contains:
+This is a Docker template container for React development across different projects.
+It contains:
-- Nodjes (required for React) supported and tested versions (July '24)
+- Node.js (required for React) supported and tested versions (as of July '24)
 	- Node.js version 16
 	- Node.js version 18
 	- Node.js version 20
 	- Node.js version 22 (**default**) <br>
-	<sup>\*To change the version update the **'FROM node'** in ***Dockerfile_Default_project_Cont***
+	<sup>*To change the version, update the 'FROM node' line in Dockerfile_Nodejs_React_Cont</sup>

+- React itself
-- React it self
+	- Next.js (preferred method to create React apps)
-- Project specific Docker compose files, to create different types of start-up projects
+- Project-specific Docker Compose files to create different types of start-up projects.
+Currently:<br><br>
+	- A project created with the legacy tool 'npx create-react-app' (CRA), known as the traditional React model, where rendering always occurs on the client.
+This tool offers many templates that can be used (you can indicate which to use in the .env file).
+		- **Configure:** ***.env***
+		- **Execute:** ***compose_cra_project.yml***
+	- A project created with Next.js, the now-preferred tool, using 'npx create-next-app'.
+This project is still a traditional React routing-based application (à la CRA), but this time it is based on our own template, which will give you a push in the right direction.
+Note that for this project, Next.js needs a specific configuration (which has been done in: **ClientRouter.js** )
+		- **Configure:** ***.env***
+		- **Execute:** ***compose_nextjs_cust_cra_project.yml***
+	- Another project created with Next.js, but this time using the preferred Next.js routing method.
+		- **Configure:** ***TODO***
+		- **Execute:** ***TODO***

-You can use container to start programming in your local container for development and test purpose.
+You can use this container to start programming locally for development and testing purposes.
+I recommend opening the Docker container in Visual Studio Code and starting development from there.

-# Where more information
+# Where to find more information
-1. To create and run a development container document: open [how to create a development container](./Howtos/howto_create_a_dev_container) in the Howtos sub directory.
+To create and run a development container, open the [how to create a development container](./Howtos/howto_create_a_dev_container) guide in the Howtos subdirectory.
+This explains the basic installation of the React container and the additional projects that can be created.

 <details closed>